RelayKey

 Provisioner role

 Give an AI agent or internal service a provisioner-scoped management key.
-It can mint short-lived delegated credentials within constraints you set, but it can never read or export the upstream key.
+It can mint short-lived RelayKeys within constraints you set, but it can never read or export the upstream key.

 POST /api/v1/delegated-credentials